-6.15.
-The value of donated facilities and services to the charity is the amount that the charity would pay for an alternative item that would provide a benefit to the charity equivalent to the donated item.
-Value to the charity may be lower than, but cannot exceed, the fair value of the item.
+6.14.6.15.
+VThe value of donated facilities and services to the charity is the amount that the charity would pay in the open market for an alternative item that would provide a benefit to the charity equivalent to the donated item.
+Value to the charity may be lower than, but cannot exceed, the price the charity would pay in the open market for fair value of the item.

-- 6.16.
-Donated facilities and services that are consumed immediately must be recognised as income as the donated facilities and services are used by the charity, with an equivalent amount recognised as an expense under the appropriate heading in the statement of financial activities (SoFA). - 6.17.
-Donations of facilities, such as office accommodation, or services provided by an individual or an entity as part of their trade or profession can usually be measured reliably.
-Subject to the considerations of paragraph 6.14, income from the donation of facilities or services must therefore be recognised, with an equivalent expense, in a charity's SoFA. - 6.18.
+- 6.15.6.16.
+Donated facilities and services that are consumed immediately must be recognised as income as the donated facilities and services are used by the charity, with an equivalent amount recognised as an expense under the appropriate heading in the statement of financial activities (SoFA). - 6.16.6.17.
+Donations of fFacilities, such as office accommodation, or services provided supplied by an individual or an entity as part of their trade or profession can usually be reasonably measured reliably.
+Subject to the considerations of paragraph 6.14, income from the donation of facilities or services quantified and must therefore be included-recognised, with an equivalent expense, in a charity's accountsSoFA. - 6.17.6.18.
 Charities often rely on the contribution of unpaid general volunteers in carrying out their activities.
 However, placing a monetary value on their contribution presents significant difficulties.
 For example, charities might not employ additional staff were volunteers not available, or volunteers might complement the work of paid staff rather than replace them.
 These factors, together with the lack of a market comparator price for general volunteers, make it impractical for their contribution to be measured reliably for accounting purposes.
-Given the absence of a reliable measurement basis, the contribution of general volunteers must not be included as income in charity accounts. - 6.19.
+Given the absence of a reliable measurement basis, the contribution of general volunteers must not be included as income in charity accounts. - 6.18.6.19.
 However, it is important that the user of the accounts understands the nature and scale of the role played by general volunteers.
 Charities must include a description of the role played by general volunteers and provide an indication of the nature of their contribution in a note to the accounts.